 Long-range shooting has become more popular in recent years.
 Some become too excited to try it out that they make mistakes.
 What do you think are the common mistakes that you can avoid?

 - Not holding your breath correctly.
-It was mentioned earlier that you need to know how to hold your breath to properly shoot.
+As we mentioned earlier that you need to know how to hold your breath to shoot properly.
 If you hold your breath too long, you may blur your vision because of hypoxia.
 You may suddenly shoot your shot abruptly.
 It can ruin the concentration and the stability that you have built.

 - Not leveling the scope with the rifle.
 This is not going to matter when you are doing some short-distance shots.
 For long-distance shots, it will make a huge difference.
 Give some time and attention in aligning your scope.

 - Not focusing on the crosshairs.
 Most people would focus on their target instead of the crosshairs.
 They may miss their shot because they are too intent on hitting their target.
 You may want to practice this.
-The more that you allow yourself to look at the crosshairs, the more accurate your long shot is going to be.
+The more you allow yourself to look at the crosshairs, the more accurate your long shot will be.